Bombardment of Salé (1851): Aftermath

 The following day, Dubourdieu sent a report to the Minister of War describing the French losses.
 Henri IV took several hits, with 1 dead and 9 wounded.
 The Sané suffered more damage than the Gomer, but neither was seriously damaged.
 Three men were killed on the Sané, and nine were wounded.

-Henri IV took several hits, with 1 killed and 9 wounded.
-The Sané suffered more damage than the Gomer, but neither was seriously damaged.
-Three men were killed on the Sané, and nine were wounded.

 The damage to Salé was considerable; a wall from the Almohad Caliphate was severely damaged, and the Great Mosque of Salé was struck by six cannonballs.
 Several homes were destroyed, and many were burnt down.
 Between 12 and 15 civilians were killed, along with six to seven soldiers.
 Tactically, the battle was a victory for France.
 In order to prevent Tangier from receiving a similar bombardment, Morocco agreed to pay 100,000 francs to the French on 29 November 1851.

 Politically, however, the battle is considered a failure for France.
 Initially, France had desired a revolt against the governor of Salé to force repayment and avoid destruction of the city, but this did not occur.
 The French demanded that those who killed Christians in the city be sentenced to death, and that thieves have their hands cut off; however, the governor of Salé simply banished these people from the city.

 A few months later, the Governor Abdelhadi Zniber described the situation to sultan Abd al-Rahman through his grand vizier:

 Following this confrontation, diplomatic relations between France and Morocco ended for several months, until a French diplomatic mission returned in 1852.
 After the bombardment, Dubourdieu was promoted to Grand Officer of the Legion of Honor, and then to vice-admiral in February 1852.